prophesaw/nacos-pay/README.md

 ## Usage
-Download or clone respository then
+Download or clone respository then create a .env file in the directory PORT = 4000
+DB_URL = your mongodb database url
+JWT_KEY = your json web token secret key it can be random text then
 ### run
 ```
 npm i